FlowFuse/flowfuse/docs/user/snapshots.md

 # Snapshots

 A Snapshot is a point-in-time backup of a Node-RED instance.
-It captures the flows, credentials and runtime settings.
+It captures:
+1. The flows
+2. Credentials
+3. Evironment variables
+4. NPM packages, with locked versions
+5. Runtime settings.

 They can also be pushed to devices connected to the instance.